 Have you heard of elderflower soda?
 This is a traditional elderflower delicacy that is so popular in Romania that it inspired Coca-Cola to release their own version, Fanta Shokata (though theirs contains no real elderflowers).
 It is also known as Socată or Suc de Soc.

-Here’s the recipe to make your own, which is another from my book, Elderberries: The Beginner’s Guide to Foraging, Preserving and Using Elderberries for Health Remedies, Recipes, Drinks and More (now available on Kindle and coming later this month in paperback!).
+Here’s the recipe to make your own, which is another from my book, Elderberries: The Beginner’s Guide to Foraging, Preserving and Using Elderberries for Health Remedies, Recipes, Drinks and More (available on Kindle and in paperback).
 You’ll find my elderberry schnapps recipe here on the blog, too, plus other elderberry recipes.

 - 2 1/2 cups sugar or honey